RedHatQE/carbon/docs/users/definitions/report.rst

 logs related to the test cases under attachments folder.

 In the example below, the execute stage is setup to collect artifacts from location /rp_examples/payload_eg in the required structure.
-The report name in this case is a pattern payload/* to consider teh payload_eg dir rntirely as the payload to be sent to the Report Portal Client
+The report name in this case is a pattern payload/* to consider the payload_eg dir entirely as the payload to be sent to the Report Portal Client

 .. literalinclude:: ../../../examples/docs-usage/report.yml